State University of New York at Purchase: School of Humanities

 In addition to its curriculum, the School of Humanities frequently features renowned authors and scholars who provide lectures, known as the Durst Lecture Series.
 These lectures are supported by the Roy and Shirley Durst Distinguished Chair in Literature.
-Past lecturers include Rachel Kushner, Claudia Rankine, Kirstin Valdez Quade, and Alexander Chee.
+Past lecturers include Rachel Kushner, Claudia Rankine, Michael Chabon, Kirstin Valdez Quade, and Alexander Chee.
 Lectures are open to the public and provide an open forum for student feedback and interaction.